Skip to main content

 img

-Cloudflare Radar Parser allows you to quickly determine the category of a website by its domain name.
+The Cloudflare Radar parser allows you to quickly determine a website's category by its domain name.

-Results can be saved in the format and structure you need, thanks to the built-in powerful Template Toolkit template engine that allows you to apply additional logic to the results and output data in various formats, including JSON, SQL, and CSV.
+Results can be saved in any format and structure you need, thanks to the powerful built-in Template Toolkit engine, which allows applying additional logic to results and outputting data in various formats, including JSON, SQL, and CSV

 Collected data